bullhornfixie/ski-jump-game/readme.md

 ### Camera follows ball :movie_camera:

 **Goal** <br>
 Currently, the game ski slope is short and thus, the game will be short.
 The camera is fixed in a single position.
-Som if I make the ski slope longer, the player won't be able to see the skier when it's out of view.
+So if I make the ski slope longer, the player won't be able to see the skier when it's out of view.

 I need to extend the length of the plane and get the camera to follow the ball as it rolls down.